Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 The ancient city of Anafi

 While the main settlement has been inhabited for centuries, there’s also an ancient city in Anafi.
 That’s actually where the first settlers built their homes, and you can still see some of their remains.
-It’s located in the area of Kastelli, and you can reach it on foot either from Agios Mamas or Roukounas Beach.
+It’s located in the Kastelli area, and you can reach it on foot from Agios Mamas or Roukounas Beach.
 You will see the ruins of Anafi’s ancient city, the Sarcophagus, and a tiny church called Panagia tou Dokariou.

 Anafi travel guide: How to budget

-Anafi is a relatively cheap island.
+Anafi is relatively cheap, but not as cheap as it was pre-pandemic.
 Apart from August, which is crowded everywhere in Greece, you can find true bargains every other month.
-A double room starts at 35 euros, and food starts at 10 euros per person.
-A one-way ticket with the little bus of Anafi will cost you 1,50 if you go to Klisidi or the port and 2 or 2,50 if you choose to go to the more distant beaches.
-Renting a car in September costs about 30-35 euros per day.
+A double room starts at 50 euros, and food starts at 15 euros per person.
+A one-way ticket with the little bus of Anafi will cost you 3 euros if you go to Klisidi or the port and 4 euros if you choose to go to the more distant beaches.
+Renting a car in September costs about 50 euros per day.

 So that’s it with the best things to do in Anafi.
-Let me know if you enjoyed the island in the comments below.
+If you have more questions about the island, feel free to ask them in the comments below and I’ll do my best to assist you.

 Pin it for later